RedHatSatellite/sat6_scripts/README.md

 for cross domain transfer integrity checking.

 The GPG check requires that GPG keys are imported into the local RPM GPG store.
-The RPM GPG keys must be insalled on the connected satellite.
+The RPM GPG keys must be installed on the connected satellite.
 ```
 rpm --import <gpg-key>
 ```